mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Format

-This extension uses the `mls_extension_message` WireFormat, where the content is a `TargetedMessage`.
+This extension defines the `mls_targeted_message` WireFormat, where the content is a `TargetedMessage`.

 ~~~ tls
 struct {